 6.1 The design related policies in the development plan identify that context and character are key considerations and that development in existing areas must respond to and respect inherent layout, density, scale, appearance, materials and access.
-The following sections provide an overview of the relevant considerations, which will be assessed in greater detail within the later Planning Appraisal section.

-i) Layout and Density
+The following sections provide an overview of the relevant considerations, i) Layout and Density

-6.2 The layout of the development has been informed by both the constraints of the application site, including its access and relationship with neighbouring properties, as well as the layout of the surrounding built environment.
+- 6.2 The layout of the development has been informed by both the constraints of the application site, including its access and relationship with neighbouring properties, as well as the layout of the surrounding built environment.
 It looks to create an identity and a sense of place to the development.

-6.3 The majority of the surrounding area is characterised of being of a high density of development, where dwellings have smaller garden areas.

-6.4 The layout of the proposal capitalises on the space available within the plot to create a higher density of development which is served by a good level of external space that respects the layout and densities of the surrounding area.

-6.5 As far as possible within the constraints of the site, the residential development has also been designed and orientated in a manner which maximises its potential for solar gain and for passive heating, further increasing its sustainability credentials.

-6.6 The proposed layout ensures that there is ample separation between neighbouring dwellings, protecting local residential amenity, as well as sufficient space within the plot for one car parking space per dwelling.

-6.7 Internally, the layout of the development would ensure that a generous amount of amenity is offered to the prospective residents within all bedrooms and external areas, and that all necessary facilities and amenities are provided.

-6.8 Overall, it is considered that the layout and density of development proposed is commensurate with the host plot and respects the layout and density of the surrounding townscape.
+The number of units at the site have been reduced since the previously refused scheme to create a more spacious development and ensure that there is no overdevelopment at the site. - 6.3 The majority of the surrounding area is characterised of being of a high density of development, where dwellings have smaller garden areas. - 6.4 The layout of the proposal capitalises on the space available within the plot to create a higher density of development which is served by a good level of external space that respects the layout and densities of the surrounding area. - 6.5 The redesigned scheme has been orientated in a manner which maximises its potential for solar gain and for passive heating, further increasing its sustainability credentials. - 6.6 The proposed layout ensures that there is ample separation between neighbouring dwellings, protecting local residential amenity, as well as sufficient space within the plot for one car parking space per dwelling. - 6.7 Internally, the layout of the development would ensure that a generous amount of amenity is offered to the prospective residents within all bedrooms and external areas, and that all necessary facilities and amenities are provided. - 6.8 Overall, it is considered that the layout and density of development proposed is commensurate with the host plot and respects the layout and density of the surrounding townscape.